vladvrx/chat-bot-windows/README.md

 > **Important legal notice**
 > This is an independent research / experimental project.
 It is **not** affiliated with, endorsed by, or licensed by Anysphere, Cursor, OpenAI, xAI, or any related company.
 > The reconstructed code is derived from analysis of a proprietary binary. **No upstream source-code license is granted.**
-> Public redistribution carries copyright, trademark, and terms-of-service risk.
-Complete an independent legal review before publishing or distributing binaries or source.
-See [NOTICE.md](NOTICE.md) and [PROVENANCE.md](PROVENANCE.md).
+>
 ## What this project is

 - Readable TypeScript reconstruction of the Electron main process, host, coordinator, protocol, and related runtime pieces of Grok Bot 0.18.0